febeck/http-monitor/README.md

     # Treshold (in request/second) before firing the alarm
     'AVERAGE_TRAFFIC_TRESHOLD': 10,

-    # Interval of time (in seconds) to check for error alarm
+    # Width of the window (in seconds) in which to check for errors alert
+    'ERRORS_ALERT_TIME_WINDOW': 10,

+    # Update rate to recheck if error should be triggered
-    'ERRORS_ALERT_INTERVAL': 10,
+    'ERRORS_ALERT_TIME_WINDOW': 10,

     # Path of log file
     'INPUT_LOG_FILE_PATH': '/var/log/access.log',